nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Will result in fewer unexpected bugs since input is expected to be optional.
     * Cons: Harder to implement.

-### Delete by keywords
+### Deleting multiple person

 #### Implementation

-The Delete By Keyword mechanism will delete contacts specified by a given set of keywords.
-Any contacts containing any of the specified keywords will be deleted.
+The deleting multiple person mechanism will delete contacts specified by a given set of keywords.
+Any contacts containing all the specified keywords will be deleted.

 It works by filtering for the contacts in the `model` and deleting them one by one.